kiradeleeuw/kiradeleeuw.github.io/about.md

 permalink: /about/
 ---

 Hi!
-My name is Kira and I love experiential place-conscious education :)
+My name is Kira and I love experiential place-conscious education.
+My favorite food is sushi :)

 ### More Information